Lowami Hart Woods

 Funding available through the voter-approved 2008 THPRD Bond Measure made it possible to make site improvements identified in the 2001 and subsequent 2011 master plan.

-Lowami Hart Woods opened to the public in early 2014 after renovation with funds from the 2008 voter-approved bond measure.
+Lowami Hart Woods was renovated with funds from the 2008 voter-approved bond measure.
 More than a half-mile of both hard- and soft-surface trails wind through the dense forest and along South Johnson Creek.
 Other improvements include a new parking lot, an entry plaza where an information kiosk will be located, new pedestrian bridges that cross over the creek, and a viewing area along the new ADA loop trail.

 A gathering area was built in the middle of the site near the original Campfire flagpole, which remains standing.
 The area, which is near the creek, is ringed with natural log benches, and will provide a place for nature education classes, story telling and other programming.